 How to Roast Garlic in the oven (using whole heads of garlic or peeled garlic cloves).
 Roasting garlic transforms it!
 Spreadable, buttery, sweet, earthy, and complex it has a multitude of uses in the kitchen!
 And so many health benefits!
 Whole cloves can be stored in olive oil in the fridge for up to 10 days, or made into a paste, to add to soups, stews, sauces, dressings and mashes. #roastedgarlic #bakedgarlic #garlic #garlicbenefits #roastgarlic

-Now if you happen to buy big bags of peeled garlic, this makes roasting garlic even easier!
-You can roast big batches, and blend this into a paste and freeze in little jars, pulling them out as you need them.
+Now, if you happen to buy big bags of peeled garlic, roasting garlic is even easier!
+You can roast big batches, blend the paste, and freeze the resulting paste in little jars, pulling them out as needed.

-1. Place 1 cup garlic cloves in a well-oiled glass baking dish (TIP: a glass baking dish lets you see the level of color as it develops.)
+1. Place 1 cup peeled garlic cloves in a well-oiled glass baking dish (TIP: a glass baking dish lets you see the level of color as it develops.)
+Again, we skip using a “foil packet” to minimize aluminum exposure.

 2. Toss generously with 2-3 tablespoons olive oil (and optional salt and pepper)